PiotrekGa/pruned-cv/README.md

 the trials based on a single validation sample.
 With relatively small datasets the model's quality variance may be high and lead to suboptimal hyperparameters choices.

-Pruned-cv is a compromise between brut-force methods like GridSearch and more elaborate, but reluctant ones like Optuna's pruning.
+Pruned-cv is a compromise between brut-force methods like GridSearch and more elaborate, but vulnerable ones like Optuna's pruning.

 You can see examples of correlations between cumulative folds scores in this notebook: